daefv/Gmailkeywordsearch.ipynb/README.md

 I used this program to find out that The keyword "review" appears 231 time(s) in the body of the latest 150 email messages. which is ludacris, annoying and i hate when vendors solict reviews from me.

+Why do this when you can use the search bar in gmail?
+I am also building off this program to create a software product that detects if a non-FBA vendor is soliciting reviews from customers via Email (in reward for $25 gift cards) these vendors are in violation of the Amazon Terms of Service and solicting reviews  makes for a less transparent, less diverse and more monopolized market place.

+doing it like this allows me to set constraints on how many emails I want to check.
+This is important for rerunning the program multiple times over the course of some time, to see if an keyword instance still exists, allowing for the creation of a list of vendor email accounts who continue to solict reviews